MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-emissions-impact-dashboard.md

 ### Is there a plan to update Emissions Impact Dashboard for Azure to display granular, resource-grain emissions data?

 At this time, we aren't enhancing Emissions Impact Dashboard for Azure to display resource-level emissions data.
-The dashboard will maintain its current functionality, continuing to present data at the subscription level.
+The dashboard maintains its current functionality, continuing to present data at the subscription level.
 This data, powered by our updated methodology, aggregates all resource-level data in the background and displays it at the subscription level for a comprehensive view.

 ### Has all the historical data been updated to reflect the new methodology?